chetan360/Platformer-Game/README.md

 ## Game Controls
 ![Screenshot 7](Project-Images/controls.jpg)
-W is up, A is left, S is down, D is right and Space bar.
+<b>W is up, A is left, S is down, D is right and Space bar.
 Ring finger on A, middle finger on either W or S, index finger on D and thoumb on Space bar.
-And using right hand we can use mouse controls as left click for attack and right click for power attack.
+And using right hand we can use mouse controls as left click for attack and right click for power attack.</b>

 # Creadits